 I only use fluorocarbon leaders, and I use two sizes on my leader setup.

-Generally, there are two sections (the shot line section and bottom section) of the leader setup, and you will need two different leader sizes.
+There are two sections (the shot line section and bottom section) of the leader setup, and you will need two different leader sizes.
 As a rule of thumb, the shot-line leader should be about two sizes heavier than the lower leader size.

 Swivels For Float Fishing